quantumjot/PyFolding/README.md

 # PyFolding

 PyFolding is a simple Python based framework for fitting kinetic and thermodynamic models to protein folding data.
 It includes several basic models and is extensible to enable fitting of more interesting models.

-NOTE: This project is still under construction and is constantly changing.
+05/11/2017 - The project is unstable at the moment as we are implementing numerous changes.
+Use with caution.

 ---
 ### Reference

-PyFolding: An open-source software package for graphing, analysis and simulation of thermodynamic and kinetic models of protein folding
+**PyFolding: An open-source software package for graphing, analysis and simulation
+of thermodynamic and kinetic models of protein folding**
-Lowe AR*, Perez-Riba A, Itzhaki L, Main E
+Lowe AR, Perez-Riba A, Itzhaki L, Main E (2017) BioRXiv
-(2017) BioRXiv
 http://dx.doi.org/10.1101/191593

+---

+### Current models supported

++ Homopolymer Ising equilibrium
++ Heteropolymer Ising equilibrium
++ Parallel Two-State chevron
++ Parallel Two-State Unfolding chevron
++ Three State chevron
++ Three State Dimeric Intermediate equilibrium
++ Three State Fast-Phase chevron
++ Three State Monomeric Intermediate equilibrium
++ Three State Sequential Barriers chevron
++ Two State chevron
++ Two State chevron Moving Transition State
++ Two State Dimer equilibrium
++ Two State equilibrium
++ Two State equilibrium with sloping baselines

+A 'TemplateModel' is provided for adding additional models.
+We encourage users to generate their own models and contribute.

+---
+### Example scripts and Jupyter notebooks
+PyFolding can be used within IPython Notebooks (Jupyter).
+Several example notebooks are provided in the notebooks folder.
+To install Jupyter notebooks please read the accompanying file "SETUP.md".

 ---